What Is a Scratchie?

 Whatever you do, don’t lose the card.
 You must have the original in order to cash it in, and someone else who gets their hands on your winning card can just as easily walk away with your money.

 Online gamblers should know this is not a game style restricted to brick-and-mortar operators.
-Scratchies are so popular in offline gaming that casino software companies decided they needed to produce an Internet version of these games.
-That’s the origin of the online scratchcards you’ll see offered at most online casinos.
+Scratchies or scratchcards, are so popular in offline gaming that casino software companies decided they needed to produce an Internet version of these games.
+That’s the origin of the online scratchies you’ll see offered at most online casinos.

 With online scratch offs, the same basic game play is used.
 You pay for the right to play, choosing a type of game you want to play.
 A number of brightly coloured scratch options are shown on the screen.
 Using the point-and-click method used in other online gaming, players make their selections.
 The results are revealed.
 If you win, the money goes to your casino account and you’re given the option for a new game.